 Fennel Oil Uses and Benefits

-One of the most common uses for fennel seeds, fennel flavoring, and Fennel essential oil is in the kitchen.
-Due to the potent, flavorful nature of Fennel oil, it can add a savory, strong flavor to a variety of unique dishes.
-If you want to harness the flavor of Fennel in your cooking, consider adding a toothpick’s amount to homemade sausage or soup for an authentic anise flavor.
+One of the most common uses for fennel seeds, fennel flavouring, and Fennel essential oil is in the kitchen.
+Due to the potent, flavourful nature of Fennel oil, it can add a savory, strong flavour to a variety of unique dishes.
+If you want to harness the flavour of Fennel in your cooking, consider adding a toothpick’s amount to homemade sausage or soup for an authentic anise flavour.

 Did you know that you can use Fennel oil internally to help with digestion?* To experience these Fennel essential oil benefits, simply add a drop or two to water.
 You can also add 1–2 drops in a .You can also combine Fennel oil with Fractionated Coconut oil for a soothing abdominal massage after a big meal, or on the day of a stressful event.

 The naturally sweet flavour of Fennel essential oil can be useful when trying to avoid processed sugar and sweets.
 The chemical makeup of Fennel includes Trans anethole, a monoterpene that is 13 times sweeter than table sugar.
 To utilize these benefits of Fennel oil, take a drop of Fennel in water or green juice to help fight sweet tooth cravings.*

 If you are feeling sluggish or bloated, take Fennel oil internally, as it may help to promote healthy metabolism, liver function, and circulation.* When taken internally, Fennel essential oil may also help support the health of the lungs and respiratory tract.* To take Fennel oil internally, add a few drops to water or another beverage, or add 1–2 drops in a Veggie Capsule.